-Dr. April Maskiewicz Cordero's research focuses on developing more effective approaches for teaching ecology and evolution that enable students to develop not only factual knowledge, but biological ways of thinking and reasoning about the living world.
-As a Christian biologist trained in science education research, she is in a unique position to investigate science students’ perceptions of the relationship between scientific issues that evoke controversy (i.e., origins, evolution, human origins) and Christian faith.
-Cordero gave a TEDx talk on evolution and faith and she was featured in "From the Dust," a BioLogos-sponsored documentary.
-She is also active in several professional development projects with schoolteachers as well as university biology faculty and was one of four professors coordinating the BioLogy by the Sea workshop, a Christian school teacher program.
+Dr. April M. Cordero is the Dean for Educational Effectiveness.
+She has been a member of the PLNU community since 2007 starting as faculty in the Department of Biology and the Director of the University NOW program.
+Her research focused on developing more effective approaches for teaching biology that enabled students to develop not only factual knowledge, but biological ways of thinking and reasoning about the living world.
+As a Christian biologist trained in science education research, she was in a unique position to investigate science students’ perceptions of the relationship between scientific issues that evoke controversy (i.e. origins, evolution, human origins) and Christian faith.
+Dr. Cordero continues to conduct research, speaks at churches and universities across the nation about faith/science integration, and is active in several professional development projects with schoolteachers as well as university faculty.

 - Ph.D., Mathematics and Science Education, University of California, San Diego, and San Diego State University